reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 <p>
 <img src="../assets/images/cs_degrees.jpg" width="99%" height="99%" />
 </p>

+It is estimated that 15% of the membership of ACM is women.

 ### Funding
 This hypothesis has not been tested, because I do not have the data.
 But, it could be a possible factor: